IMScience-PPGINF-PucMinas/SkimCap/src/README.md

 ### Install Dependencies

 With the virtual environment active, install the required Python packages using the `requirements.txt` file:
+(Note that this file is inside the folder SkimCap-features/src)

 ```bash
 pip install -r requirements.txt